Angelawoo572/15112-TermProject/readme.md

 then u can successfully run
 run main.py

+Also:
+"python3 -m pip install pillow" on the terminal. follow the instructions: https://edstem.org/us/courses/68479/discussion/5774683

 Shortcut Commands:
 Here is a list of the shortcut commands available in the game:
 Level Progression Commands: